madmuneybags/cubeSolver-2.0/README.md

 This project is written in C/C++ and utilizes FreeRTOS on the ESP32.
 It was developed within PlatformIO and the ESP-IDF framework.
 The code is still a WIP
 The project is planned to have an HMI.
 The HMI will allow the user to control the device via a touch screen.
 The HMI is a display from Nextion.
 The code to run on the display is complete.
 It will communicate with the ESP via serial communication.

+The system uses Tasks, Queues, MessageBuffers, and a FSM to ensure correct operation.